cemkeylan/DnDmaps/handouts/Session 4 (tba)/Pantheons.md

 Sl'atar - God of Knowledge

-Eaos - God of Shelter
+Eaos - God of Shelter and Protection

 Marok - God of Courage and Self-Sacrifice